Enes-Doganay/StackFallClone/README.md

 - Knock down the platforms to reach the lowest ground.
 - Each fallen platform earns you points.
 Increase your total score.
 # Controls
-Players move the ball downwards using the touchscreen.
+- Players move the ball downwards using the touchscreen.
+# Features
+- Fun and addictive gameplay.
+- Different platform designs and accelerating game dynamics.
+- Leaderboard to save high scores and compete.
+- Optimized touchscreen control for mobile devices.